-Offerors must provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
+OFFERORS RESPONSE: In addition the requirements in Section 1.04, Offerors must also provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP.
+This chart must illustrate the lines of authority and designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.

-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed:
+OFFERORS RESPONSE: In addition to the information required in Section 1.04, and the above, Offerors must also provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will actually work on the contract and provide the following information about each person listed: job title, resume, and work location.